esotericenderman/esotericenderman/README_YOUTUBE.txt

-Developer interested in math, coding, and video games.
+Ambitious programmer interested in math, game development, and modding.

 ⚙️ Projects
 My projects are linked in the links section below.